nahitserick/Cybersecurity-Labs/README.md

 <a href="www.linkedin.com/in/erickrodriguezz"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a passionate and detail-oriented cybersecurity student with over 2 years of experience in applying information security principles, conducting threat analysis, and performing vulnerability assessments.
-I have a strong passion for continuous learning and a keen interest in application security engineering.
+I am a passionate and detail-oriented cybersecurity student with over 2 years of experience in applying information security principles, providing IT support, and implenting automation.
+I have a strong passion for continuous learning and a keen interest in security operations.

 ## Objective

-My journey as an IT professional has ingited a passion for cybersecurity, particularly in the field of application security engineering.
-I aim to leverage my skills and knowledge to contribute to the development of secure software applications, protecting against emerging threats and vulnerabilities.
-My goal is to join a dynamic team where I can continuously learn, innovate, and enhance security measures.
+My journey as an IT professional has ingited a passion for cybersecurity, particularly in the field of security operations and incident handling.
+I aim to leverage my skills and knowledge to contribute to the safety of digital assets by preventing breaches.
+My goal is to join a dynamic team where I can continuously learn, innovate, and enhance my skills in security operations.

 ## Skills